PGY-1 Pharmacy Residency Program Structure and Rotations

 The postgraduate year 1 (PGY1) pharmacy residency year is divided into four quarters, each with three blocks.
 All blocks are either four or five weeks in length.
 Each resident is expected to staff every third weekend, with one day off after each weekend worked.
 Additionally, in order to facilitate rapid advancement of distributive skills — the resident will staff for a four-hour commitment (5 to 9 p.m.) at the end of the day on the Friday of each staffing weekend, starting in orientation through the next three blocks.
 This Friday staffing requirement may be extended beyond the three blocks, based on determination of need by the longitudinal staffing preceptor regarding the resident’s ability to achieve specific milestones in the learning experience.
 Residents also will work two of seven holidays.

 Required rotations listed below, plus four direct patient care (DPC) elective rotations selected by the resident, in consultation with the residency program director (RPD), comprise the majority of the year.
 The two remaining blocks may be used for any rotation (direct patient care electives or practice management electives).
-The five longitudinal learning experiences add a broader array of objectives that are practiced over the entire residency year.
+The four longitudinal learning experiences add a broader array of objectives that are practiced over the entire residency year.

 Each resident will be assigned to a home-base practice site within the Norton Healthcare system.
 This is where the orientation, internal medicine and critical care rotations, as well as weekend staffing requirements will be completed.
 More information on the structure can be found here.